There are few finer sights in football than a tricky winger skinning a poor, helpless full-back.

 Diaby, 20, joined Bayer Leverkusen from Paris Saint-Germain last summer and had to bide his time for a place in the first team, remaining on the bench for six of their first 10 Bundesliga fixtures.

-A Chelsea Academy graduate, Boga has been at Sassuolo in Italy since 2018 and is enjoying an excellent second season in Italy with four goals and a couple of assists in the first half of the season.
+A Chelsea Academy graduate, Boga has been at Sassuolo in Italy since 2018 and is enjoying an excellent second season in Italy with eight goals and a couple of assists from his 24 appearances.

-And as well as five successful dribbles, he also has 1.1 key passes for every 90 minutes played in Serie A.
+And as well as 5.1 successful dribbles, he also has 1.2 key passes for every 90 minutes played in Serie A.

 Having spent his summer trying to engineer a move out of PSG, becoming public enemy No.1 in the eyes of many supporters, the start of this season was meant to be pretty awkward for Neymar.